 I joined a church around this same time (at the age of 25) and about four years into it, I realized the church had no deep relationship with the Spirit.
 I heard things like the Spirit doesn’t want to be known — the Spirit always highlights Jesus and never takes the spotlight.
 The Spirit is the divine incognito.
 The Spirit is invisible, hidden behind mystery, gentle and quiet.
 But this was in no way congruent with how my relationship with Spirit played out.
 It was also not biblical.
 Jesus expressly sent the Spirit to us to be our teacher and guide.
 How can the Spirit teach and guide us if the Spirit doesn’t want to be known or seen?
 I also realized that women were being held back from being released into ministry.
 I thought how strange it was that the Church was just like the worldly system outside.

 Eventually, the Holy Spirit began speaking to me about Her image bearers – women.
 I now understand what I was being shown that day in parliament – the church’s neglect of the Holy Spirit and the marginalizing of women are interconnected.
 Our enemy hopes we will elevate and pursue only the male image of God (Jesus), forgetting the female image of God (Spirit) even exists.
 After all, if women become fully fledged “persons” – image bearers in their own right – then suddenly the revelation of the person of the Holy Spirit will be released in ways we have not experienced as of yet.

-Our enemy’s plan is to limit our knowledge and relationship with the Spirit ( and women) in order to keep the Church operating as a partial kingdom — but Jesus and the Spirit always work as a team in perfect unity; therefore, so should men and women.
-We are not equal but different — men and women are divine image bearers.
-We represent the Almighty God on earth.
-And like Jesus and the Spirit we are of one body.
+Our enemy’s plan is to limit our knowledge and relationship with the Spirit (and women) in order to keep the Church operating as a partial kingdom — but Jesus and the Spirit always work as a team in perfect unity; therefore, so should men and women.
+We are not equal but different — we, men and women, are divine image bearers.
+We represent Almighty God on earth.